 The Fermilab Accelerator Complex began operations in 1967 and has become the center of accelerator-based particle physics in the US.
-Over the decades Fermilab has been modernized and upgraded based on necessities, and that continues today.
-Ongoing major upgrades of the proton complex by the PIP-II project (Recommendation 1c) will enable production of the world's most intense high-energy beam of neutrinos for the DUNE experiment and will provide a variety of beams to other experiments.
+Over the decades Fermilab has necessarily been modernized and upgraded, and that continues today.
+Ongoing major upgrades of the proton complex by the PIP-II project (Recommendation 1c) will enable production of the world's most intense high-energy beam of neutrinos for the DUNE experiment, along with providing a variety of beams to other experiments.
 The ACORN project is modernizing portions of the electronic controls and power systems.
-Planned improvements to the MIRT will allow timely delivery of 2.1 MW proton beams on target to ensure high-impact initial data sets from the DUNE detectors (Recommendation 2b).
+Planned improvements to the Main Injector Ring and Target station (ACE-MIRT) will allow timely delivery of 2.1 MW proton beams on target to ensure high impact initial data sets from the DUNE detectors (Recommendation 2b).

 Beyond these upgrades, the Fermilab Accelerator Complex must continue to evolve to support the next generations of experiments based on a high-performance proton complex.

 Preliminary concepts for the evolution of the accelerator complex have been explored; further development of a plan that accounts for changes in the science landscape and supports a multi-decadal vision for Fermilab is needed.
-We recommend that Fermilab work with the US and international communities to deliver a compelling long-term plan that identifies required R&D and defines a roadmap for upgrade efforts over the next two decades (Recommendations 4g and 6; section 6.6.2).
+We recommend that Fermilab work with the US and international communities to deliver a compelling long-term plan that identifies required R&D and defines a roadmap for upgrade efforts over the next two decades (Recommendation 4f, 6; Section 6.6.2).

 Area Recommendation 12: Form a dedicated task force, to be led by Fermilab with broad community membership.
-This task force is to be charged with defining a roadmap for upgrade efforts and delivering a strategic 20-year plan for the Fermilab Accelerator Complex within the next five years for consideration (Recommendation 6).
+This task force is to be charged with defining a roadmap for upgrade efforts and delivering a strategic 20-year plan for the Fermilab accelerator complex within the next five years for consideration (Recommendation 6).
 Direct task force funding of up to \$10M should be provided.

-Optimal performance and reliability of the accelerator complex must be ensured to capitalize on the investments in the accelerators and the experiments, including DUNE.
-In particular, the reliability of the booster synchrotron was identified as a central factor in maximizing the DUNE physics production, providing partial justification for a replacement.
-Even in the case of a rapid replacement, the DUNE experiment will operate for several years at up to 2.1 MW, with MIRT, prior to a complete booster replacement.
+Optimal performance and reliability of the accelerator complex must be ensured to capitalize on the investments in the accelerators and the experiments (including DUNE).
+In particular, the reliability of the Booster synchrotron was identified as a central factor in maximizing the DUNE physics production, providing partial justification for a replacement.
+Even in the case of a rapid replacement, the DUNE experiment will operate for several years at up to 2.1 MW (with ACE-MIRT) prior to a complete Booster replacement.
 This period will be the most crucial for delivering the physics results.
-The reliability of the complex in this mode must be critically analyzed; toward that end, Fermilab should devise a modest set of mid-term investments to the booster and other existing infrastructure.
+The reliability of the complex in this mode must be critically analyzed; a modest set of mid-term investments to the Booster and other existing infrastructure should be devised by Fermilab to optimize reliability.